April 13, 2014 — 6:30 PM (PST)

 Radio: 710 ESPN (English) / 1330 ESPN (Spanish)

-Gasol’s counterpart, PF Zach Randolph, who both averages 18.1 PPG and 10.8 RPG, brings a very old school low-post game.
-Call it what you want, Randolph might possess one of the slowest speed and quickness in the NBA and have trouble dunking the ball, but he uses his body extremely well.
+PF Zach Randolph, who both averages 17.1 PPG and 10.1 RPG, brings a very old school low-post game.
 He backs defenders down with his tremendous strength and has the excellent ability to position his body in the correct areas of the floor to grab rebounds and get off easy shots.
+Despite currently holding only the 8th seed, Randolph will become the key reason to cause the San Antonio Spurs a lot of hassle.

-PG Mike Conley, arguably the most underrated and improved point guard in the NBA, could have easily become an all-star this season, scoring a team leading 18.7 PPG and dishing out 6.5 APG.
-Grizzlies can consider Conley as the main reason the Grizzlies are in the playoff chase, keeping the team afloat while Marc Gasol missed time due to his injury.
+PG Mike Conley, arguably the most underrated and improved point guard in the NBA, could have easily become an all-star this season, scoring a team leading 17.1 PPG and dishing out 6.0 APG.
+Though it took awhile, Conley has finally developed into one of the most lethal point guards in the NBA.

 PG - Kendall Marshall / Mike Conley[Advantage: Lakers]